Resources

 Two additional key federal partners are the National Institute of Food and Agriculture (NIFA) and the USDA’s Economic Research Service (ERS).
 NIFA facilitates communication among federal, state, and local partners, and provides programmatic leadership to Cooperative Extension/land-grant university program implementers for effective nutrition education and obesity prevention interventions through the land-grant system in conjunction with other implementing agencies and organizations.
 The ERS supports nutrition education through its research and evaluation studies.
 Below are resources that may be helpful when conducting SNAP-Ed programming through the LGU system.

-The Expanded Food and Nutrition Education Program is a nutrition education program for populations with low income.
+The Expanded Food and Nutrition Education Program is a nutrition education program for populations with limited income.
 Land-grant Universities across the country provide EFNEP programming, often in a complementary manner to SNAP-Ed programming.
 The EFNEP Digital Resources page provides links to EFNEP resources and training, which may be applicable for use with LGU SNAP-Ed programming.

 • LGU SNAP-Ed Listserv – Find contact information for staff involved with SNAP-Ed through the Land-Grant University System.